archonology/Node-Readme-Maker/README.md

 ## Description
 I wanted a cool way to generate README files for projects because they are very important, and it takes a long time to format them.
 With a nice README generator like this one I made, making a pro README is super easy and fun!

+*Please note, this project is not deployed because it is not a browser-based project. it is for use only in your code editing. *

 ## Installation
 To install this project, you will need a package.json and inquierer (version 8.2.0) to run the script.
 That means you will need VS Code, too, or a similar software with access to your computer's command line.